 Bouncer, Doormen, Security Guards

-We provide Expert Witness testimony for both plaintiff and defense relating to claims of negligent security.
+We provide Expert Witness services for both plaintiff and defense relating to claims of negligent security.

 In-house guard staff: Inadequate training/supervision, use of force, and similar areas.